yasir-isse/react-reviews-app/README.md

     npm start
     ```

-5. Start using the `Reviews app` :tada:
+5. Start using the `Reviews component` :tada:

 # Contributing

 [(Back to top)](#table-of-contents)

-This app has no further development/use, thank you!
+This component has no further development/use, thank you!